Intent:

 6. Understanding the world

 This area of learning involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
 At The Nest children are given opportunities to solve problems, investigate, make decisions and experiment.
 They learn about living things, their environment, the world around them and the people who are important in their lives.
-Children are also given opportunities to develop computing skills and to work with and use modern technology.
+Children are also given opportunities to work with and use modern technology.

 Our forest school area provides a wealth of opportunities for children to discover, explore and extend their natural talents.
 Here children learn first-hand about the riches of the natural environment whilst developing important life skills such as team work, problem solving and resilience.